muhammadalizkhan/DairyPureAppFV/README.md

 3. **Explore the app:**
    - Sign up or log in as a user.
-   - Browse through various product categories.
+   - Browse through various product categories including dairy and bakery products.
-   - Add products to your cart and place orders.
+   - Add products to your cart and proceed to checkout.
-   - Leave reviews and ratings for purchased products.
+   - Edit your address and payment methods through the exclusive drawer section.
+   - Place orders and track their status.
+   - Use the user guide for any help needed within the app.
+   - Contact support for any queries or issues.

 ## Contributing